Security-Onion-Solutions/securityonion-docs/zeek.rst

 Custom Scripts
 --------------

 Custom scripts can be added to ``/opt/so/saltstack/local/salt/zeek/policy/custom/<$custom-module>`` on the manager.
 The custom folder is mapped to Zeek through Docker on the minions.
 Once the script module is created, the configuration for ``local.zeek`` will need to be updated.
-In Security Onion 2, this configuration is abstracted into a :ref:`salt` pillar.
+This configuration is abstracted into a :ref:`salt` pillar.
 For example, we would copy the following into the ``global.sls`` file, replacing ``$module-name`` on the last line with the actual module name:

 ::